ansh422/Image-Segment/README.md

 ## How to run?
 * Install the dependencies using ``` pip install -r requirements.txt ``` command.
 * Run the python file ```segment.py```.
-* A box will be opened, upload the image and then write the threshold value required.
+* A box will be opened, upload the image and then enter the threshold value required.
 * Mark your region of Interest in the image and you'll get the segmented image.